-The fifth line, yang, shows that when the facts clearly point in your favor, disputes are won quickly and easily.
+The fifth line, yang, shows that when the facts clearly point in the subject's favor, disputes are won quickly and easily.

-The sixth line, yang, shows that you may win an argument, and be presented with the belt of honor.
+The sixth line, yang, shows the subject may win an argument, and be presented with the belt of honor.
 The honor may be won three times and taken away three times, since winning does not necessarily earn people's respect.